TusharParihar128/Cheminformatics-Drug-Discovery/README.md

 | H-Bond Acceptors | ≤ 10 | ✅ Pass |
 | LogP | ≤ 5 | ✅ Pass |

-All 4 compounds passed → **selected for Molecular Docking**
+All 4 compounds passed drug-likeness criteria → considered suitable candidates.

+👉 However, final selection for docking was based on **ML prediction accuracy**, not just Lipinski rules.

 ---

 ### 🔩 Step 5 — Molecular Docking (AutoDock Vina)

+- Only **Naproxen** was selected for docking based on ML prediction accuracy
-- All compounds converted to **.pdbqt format**
+- Ligand converted to **.pdbqt format**
 - Docked against target **protein receptor**
-- Docking scores (binding energies) compared across all compounds
-- **Best drug candidate selected** based on lowest (most negative) binding energy
-- Docked poses visualized for binding confirmation
+- Binding pose and interactions analyzed

+👉 Docking was performed **only on the ML-selected compound**, not on all compounds

 ---